drewgingerich/homelab/game-server/docs/decisions/0002-use-proxmox-as-the-os.md

-# 2. Use Proxmox as the operating system
+# 2. Use Proxmox as the OS

 Date: 2023-12-13